Tasy-real/Basic-Spam-Bot/README.md

 Its a basic Spambot, fill in the Textbox the Text you wanna Spam and click on Start.
 To stop click on Stop!

-You can use thise privaly only!
+You can only use this privately!